sr99622/libonvif/README.md

     In many cases, the audio of the Display Profile will be disabled.
 By default, audio is disabled for camera streams.
 This is particulaly relevant when displaying multiple streams, as the audio from multiple cameras playing simultaneously may cause confusion.
 This checkbox allows the display audio to be disabled while preserving audio on the recorded stream.

+* ### Remote Snapshot Image

+  By default, this option is disabled, which means that the system will use the currently playing camera display stream as the source for snapshot images.
+If the display stream is a low resolution stream, the snapshot will also be the same low resolution.
+If the Yolo detector is running and the Show Alarms on Display is enabled from Settings -> Alarms, detection boxes shown on the stream will be present on the snapshot image.
+This may be useful behavior when initially configuring the system when false positive detections are occurring, as the detection boxes will show the origin of the alarm.

+  If a high resolution snapshot image is desired, this might be possible depending on the camera capabilities.
+Most, but not all cameras will expose a high resolution still image source available over the network.
+Some cameras will provide this capability in the spec, but in practice the image may not be usable.
+Experimentation is required to determine if the camera output is acceptable.
+In the event that the camera fails to deliver the image during runtime, the system will fall back to stream image capture.

 * ### Reboot

     Click to reboot the camera.